msnavodya/Florana-FYP/README.md

 # Florana FYP

-Florana is a final-year plant care and plant shop system.
+Florana is a my final-year project  plant care and plant shop system.
 It combines a FastAPI backend, an Expo React Native mobile app, a legacy React web client, and an ML pipeline for plant disease image classification.

 The main product experience is the `mobile/` app.
 The backend exposes authentication, plant management, growth tracking, disease prediction, catalog, cart/payment, feedback, and reminder APIs.